adam-arold/articles/en/2017-05-19-kotlin-is-the-new-java.md

 You can also `copy` them which effectively creates a new object with some fields overwritten.
 See [here](https://kotlinlang.org/docs/reference/data-classes.html) for more information on this topic.

 ## String interpolation
-String manipulation in java is painful.
+String manipulation in Java is painful.
 It can be alleviated by using `String.format` but it will still remain ugly.
 ```java
 public class JavaUser {